kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Release (2024/09/18)
 * Updated statistics: The average odds (1,X,2) are not replaced with "close" average odds, which are the average odds at the time that a match starts.
+* Fixed a bug where some of the odds would be missing.
 * Updated documentation: installation instructions and common errors.
 * Simplified filters and fixed a bug in percentiles.
 * Deleted deprecated directory "network".